wsoule/blog/content/posts/email-sub-addressing.md

   - test1
 ---

+got this from the [anything else?](https://anythingelse.gg/) podcast, idk what episode.

 add `+[some descriptor]` before the `@` on your email to make a sub-address.

 this allows you to make a displosable email address using your current email address.
 I do this with all of my emails now.